nielsfaber/scheduler-component/README.md

 #### Option 1: Via HACS

 Make sure you have HACS installed.
-If you don't, run `curl -sfSL https://hacs.xyz/install | bash -` in HA.
+If you don't, run `wget -O - https://get.hacs.xyz | bash -` in HA.
 Choose Integrations under HACS.
 Click the '+' button on the bottom of the page, serch for "scheduler component", choose it, and click install in HACS.

 #### Option 2: Manual